Farama-Foundation/miniwob-plusplus/README.md

 > _Evan Zheran Liu\*, Kelvin Guu\*, Panupong Pasupat\*, Tianlin Shi, Percy Liang_
 > ICLR, 2018.

+Development on MiniWoB++ is currently ongoing to bring it up to our standards for mature projects (https://farama.org/project_standards.html) and will be maintained long term after this point.
+If you'd like to help out, you can join our discord server here- https://discord.gg/PfR7a79FpQ

 ---

 # Viewing the Tasks